wadmp/wadmp.github.io/src/gen3/tutorials/create-company/README.md

 When it comes to creating a company, we will distinguish two different scenarios:

 1. You're creating your first company, which will lead you to the Creating Company form by clicking the *+ ADD COMPANY* button.
-In the first scenario, you can skip the next step about creating additional companies.
+In the first scenario, you can skip the next step of creating additional companies.

 ![add_company](./add_company.png)